Skip to main content

 About Powidz

 Powidz Landscape Park is a protected area located in the Greater Poland Voivodeship region of Poland, designated as a Landscape Park.
 The park covers an area of approximately 246 square kilometres.
-It was established in 1998 to protect the region's distinctive natural and cultural landscapes.
-Landscape park protecting forests and lake systems in central Greater Poland, featuring diverse postglacial terrain.
+[1] It was established in 1998 to protect the region's distinctive natural and cultural landscapes.
+The park's centrepiece is Lake Powidzkie, the largest lake in Wielkopolska (Greater Poland), known for its exceptional water clarity — visibility reaching 5 metres depth — and prohibition on motorised boats.
+[2] The park encompasses a system of interconnected postglacial lakes, forests, and farmland characteristic of the Greater Poland lakeland.

 Wildlife Ecosystems

 Powidz Landscape Park supports a diverse array of wildlife adapted to the landscapes of Greater Poland Voivodeship.
 Mammalian species recorded in the park include red deer, roe deer, wild boar, European badger, beaver, and European otter.
-The avifauna is particularly rich, with notable species including white-tailed eagle, marsh harrier, crane, great bittern, and kingfisher.
-Aquatic and semi-aquatic environments within the park support populations of moor frog, crested newt, and fire-bellied toad, among other species.
-The river valleys and lakes of Greater Poland provide crucial breeding habitat for many waterbird species.
-Beavers, once extinct in the region, have been successfully reintroduced and now shape the hydrology of numerous streams.
-Invertebrate diversity is also significant, with numerous species of butterfly, beetle, and dragonfly documented within the park boundaries, reflecting the overall health of the ecosystem.
+The park's heraldic animal is the otter, reflecting the significance of its populations in the lake system.
+[1] The avifauna is particularly rich, with notable species including white-tailed eagle, marsh harrier, crane, great bittern, and kingfisher.
+Aquatic environments within the park support populations of moor frog, crested newt, and fire-bellied toad.
+The park's lakes support 22 species of fish, providing the food base for otters and waterbirds.
+[1] Beavers, once extinct in the region, have been successfully reintroduced and now shape the hydrology of numerous streams.

 Flora Ecosystems

 The flora of Powidz Landscape Park reflects the ecological conditions of the Greater Poland Voivodeship region.
 Oak-hornbeam forests and mixed pine-oak stands dominate, with riverine ash-elm forests in flood-prone areas.
 Hay meadows managed through traditional practices support meadow sage, knapweed, and several orchid species.
 Oxbow lakes and backwater channels host aquatic vegetation including water lilies, pondweeds, and water soldier.
 The region's flora shows strong continental influences, and remnant populations of thermophilous species persist in sheltered microhabitats along river valleys.
-The park's plant communities have been inventoried by botanists who have documented several hundred species of vascular plants, along with numerous bryophytes, lichens, and fungi, underscoring the conservation importance of these protected landscapes.
+The park's plant communities have been inventoried by botanists who have documented several hundred species of vascular plants, along with numerous bryophytes, lichens, and fungi.

 Geology